-Peakboard Hub is hosted locally on your server, which requires IIS and Windows Server from at least version 2016.
-At no time is any communication established with the outside world, but only between the user, the Peakboard Boxes and Peakboard Hub.
-The Windows Domain Controller (Active Directory) is used for authentication, so simply enter the username with domain and the Windows password when logging in.
-The data storage of Peakboard Hub takes place in an included SQL Server Express 2019.
-However, an existing SQL Server from version 2017 can also be used.
+Peakboard Hub on premise is hosted locally on your server, which requires IIS and Windows Server from at least version 2016.
+In addition, the ASP.NET Core 2.2 Runtime must be installed in advance.
+There is no external communication at any time, only between the user, the Peakboard boxes and Peakboard Hub on premise.
+The Windows Domain Controller (Active Directoy) is used for authentication, so just enter the Windows username without domain and the Windows password when logging in.
+Data storage of the Peakboard Hub on premise takes place in an included SQL Server Express 2019.
+However, an already existing SQL Server from version 2017 can also be used.

-During the setup, you will be asked to create a database that will serve as a database for Peakboard Hub and to enter a database user.
-Afterwards Peakboard Hub can be found in your SSIS pages.
+During setup, you will be prompted to create a database that will serve as the database for Peakboard Hub on premise and to specify a database user.
+After that Peakboard Hub on premise can be found in your SSIS pages.
 Here you can configure everything as you are used to from IIS and, for example, add secure communication with certificates from your company.

-- If you want to update your Peakboard Boxes via Peakboard Hub, first authorize the IIS process to write to the installation folder (c:/inetpub/PeakboardHub).
+- If you want to update Peakboard Boxes via Peakboard Hub on premise, you must authorize the ISS process to write to the installation folder (c:/inetpub/PeakboardHub).

-- If you want to use MQTT to communicate between Peakboard Boxes, the MQTT port must be opened.
-This is 1883 by default.
+- If you want to use MQTT for communication between Peakboard boxes, you have to open the MQTT port (default: 1883).

 Here you can see where to set the permissions: